cosmos/sdk-tutorials/academy/xl-cosmjs/multi-msg.md

 )
 ```

 Note how the custom fee input was replaced with the `auto` input, which simulates the transaction to estimate the fee for you.
-In order to make that work well, you'll need to define the `gasPrice` you're willing to pay and its `prefix` when setting up your `signingClient`.
-You can replace your original line of code with:
+In order to make that work well, you need to define the `gasPrice` you are willing to pay and its `prefix` when setting up your `signingClient`.
+You replace your original line of code with:

 ```typescript
 const signingClient = await SigningStargateClient.connectWithSigner(